ajmpawlik/CV-Aleksandra-Pawlik/README.md

 ## Aleksandra Pawlik

-I am an early career full stack software developer, recently graduated from Makers Academy.
-I am building on my experiences in research for international development and humanitarian programmes with extensive fieldwork experience in Afghanistan.
+I am an early career full-stack software developer, recently graduated from Makers Academy.
+I am building on my experiences in research for international development with extensive fieldwork experience in Afghanistan.
 I managed, designed and consulted on multiple evaluations providing actionable and human-centered insights for the implementers and clients.
-I am qulitative and quantitative research methods savvy with a background in anthropology, media and economics. _And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment._
+I am qualitative and quantitative research methods savvy with a background in anthropology, media, and economics.

+_And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment._

 ## Skills (SECTION TBD DURING THE ON-SITE COURSE)